nus-cs2113-AY1920S2/duke/docs/README.md

 #### Format
 `done <list number>`
-- `list number` -- The *list number* of the task to be marked as done.
+- `list number` -- The *list number* of the task to be marked as done

   > You may find the *list number* of the task by [viewing the list](#3-view-all-your-tasks).